- Key statistics about women and mental health

 Mental health issues affect men and women equally, yet some are more common in women than men, and vice versa.

-There are a number social and economic factors that can put women at a greater risk of poor mental health compared with men.
+There are a number of social and economic factors that can put women at a greater risk of poor mental health compared with men.
 However, is it believed that women are far more likely to talk about what they are going through and seek support through their social networks to help with their mental health.